rdingwall/sqlmsbuildtasks/README.md

 Contributions and new ideas are welcome!

 ## SqlDropDatabase
-MSBuild task to drop a SQL Server database.
+MSBuild task to drop a Microsoft SQL Server database.

 #### Usage Example:
 To drop the *AdventureWorks* database in a local SQL Server Express instance (using Windows Authentication):